-Looking for a simple, easy guide on how to start a blog in 2018?
+Looking for a simple, easy guide that will teach you how to start a blog and make money in 2023?

 You’ve come to the right place!